dharsh1727/Asynchronous-FIFO/OpenLane_results.md

 # OpenLane ASIC Implementation Results

-The asynchronous FIFO was implemented using the OpenLane RTL-to-GDSII flow with the Sky130 standard cell library.
+The asynchronous FIFO was implemented using the OpenLane RTL-to-GDSII flow with the Sky130 standard cell library(sky130_fd_sc_hd).

 ### Flow Status